Variational Inference for Deblending Crowded Starfields: The Generative Model

-\section{The generative model}
+\section{The Generative Model}

-In crowded starfields, such as globular clusters and the Milky Way, the vast majority of light sources are stars.
+In crowded starfields such as globular clusters and the galactic plane of the Milky Way, the vast majority of light sources are stars.
 An astronomical image records the number of photons that reached a telescope and arrived at each pixel.
 Typically, photons must pass through one of several filters, each selecting photons from a specified band of wavelengths, before being recorded.

 For a given $H \times W$ pixel image with $B$ filter bands, our goal is to infer a catalog of stars.
-The catalog specifies the number of stars in an image; for each such star, the catalog records its location and its flux, or brightness, in each band.
+The catalog specifies the number of stars in an image; for each such star, the catalog records its location and its flux (brightness) in each band.
 The space of latent variables $\mathcal{Z}$ is the collection of all possible catalogs of the form